Where’s the Email? Diagnosing and Resolving Issues with Missing Email

 These mail logs lines will indicate if there were any errors or reasons why the message could not be processed or sent.
 If all was well, the log lines will record how their servers talked to the recipient’s servers and if the message was accepted.
 There are several possibilities here:

 - Messages permanently denied.
 This is the “permanent error” discussed earlier which generates a bounce back to the sender.
 Your support team will see a record of this along with the reason provided by the recipient’s mail server.

 - Messages temporarily denied.
-This is the “temporary error” discussed above which causes the message to keep trying to send again and again.
+This is the “temporary error” discussed above which causes the message to be queued to keep trying to send again and again.
 Your support team will see a record of this along with the reason provided by the recipient’s mail server.
 They should also perhaps see the messages still in the mail queue.

 - Your mail provider cannot connect to the recipient’s servers due to network connectivity issues, firewalls, or blacklists.
-This will be recorded in the mail logs and usually treated as another kind of “temporary failure”
+This will be recorded in the mail logs and usually treated as another kind of “temporary failure”.

 - The messages are delivered to and accepted by the recipient’s mail server.

 In case #4, the recipient’s mail server generally tells what “ID Code” it is using to identify the message in its system and what server accepted the message.
 At this point, your mail provider has done its job and delivered the message out of its systems.
-Any delivery remaining problems lie with the recipient’s systems.
+Any remaining delivery problems lie with the recipient’s system.
 The next step would be to take the “ID Code” obtained from the logs and give this to the support team at the recipient’s mail provider and ask them to see what happened to that message on their side.
 With the “ID Code” and name of the server that accepted the message, the recipient’s support team should not have any problem continuing the tracking process.